-This come at a time when we had plans in place that will reduce the level of unemployment with the aim to co-ordinate the work of a district, its Local Municipalities and other spheres of government in a coherent plan deferred intended to improve the quality of the lives of the people of Sedibeng District Municipality.
+This Integrated Development Plan (IDP) remains a "super-plan" for our District that lays down an overall framework for development.
+It aims to co-ordinate the work of Sedibeng District Municipality, its Local Municipalities and other spheres of government in a coherent plan to improve the quality of the lives of the people of Sedibeng District Municipality.